Kennewick Product Liability Lawyers

 At Telaré Law, we have offices in Kennewick at 819 South Auburn St. and in Richland.
 If you’re not mobile or ill, we will meet you at your home or a hospital.

-Make the call to a highly-respected Kennewick product liability lawyer today
+Call a highly-respected Kennewick product liability lawyer today

 Product defects can cause head trauma, spinal cord damage, severe burns, amputations, multiple fractures, and other severe injuries.
 At Telaré Law, we work quickly to examine the product that caused your injuries or the death of a loved one.
 We understand the different theories for filing a product liability claim.
 Our Kennewick product liability lawyers are admired for our ability to anticipate the arguments of the defense lawyers and adjusters.